tin12344/tin12344/README.md

 <h1 align="center">Hello 👋, My name is Agustin Vargas Quesada</h1>
-<h3 align="center">I am passionate about front-end development, currently I want to obtain more knowledge in the area of ​​Data Science</h3>
+<h3 align="center">I am passionate about develop apps, currently I studying Data Science</h3>

+Welcome to my portfolio!
+Here, I showcase a variety of projects that reflect my skills and passion for software development and data science.
+From building web applications that integrate social media APIs, to working with machine learning algorithms and data processing techniques, I am always eager to tackle new challenges and enhance my knowledge.

 - Some of my projects are in my portfolio: [https://github.com/tin12344/Mi-Portafolio.git](https://github.com/tin12344/Mi-Portafolio.git)